-- 14.01 In order to build a cooperative relationship between the Employer, the Union and the employees, committee meetings will be scheduled for each project.
+14.01 In order to build a cooperative relationship between the Employer, the Union and the employees, committee meetings will be scheduled for each project.

 The meetings will serve as a forum for discussion and consultation about policies and practices covered by, and not necessarily covered by the Collective Agreement affecting the project.
-The areas for discussion may include, but are not limited to, the following: - a) safety measures; - b) matters that affect the working conditions of the employees; - c) training and promotion; - d) hiring policies; and - e) discipline and discharge policies. - 14.02 The Employer and the Union will each appoint representatives to the committee.
-Meeting notes will record the business of each meeting, and copies will be distributed as the Committee determines. - 14.03 Employees attending the meetings during regular working hours will be entitled to their wages.
+The areas for discussion may include, but are not limited to, the following:

+- a) safety measures;

+- b) matters that affect the working conditions of the employees;

+- c) training and promotion;

+- d) hiring policies; and

+- e) discipline and discharge policies.

+- 14.02 The Employer and the Union will each appoint representatives to the committee.
+Meeting notes will record the business of each meeting, and copies will be distributed as the Committee determines.

+- 14.03 Employees attending the meetings during regular working hours will be entitled to their wages.
 In the event that such meetings are held outside regular working hours, the Employer agrees to pay the employees their hourly wage rates for all time spent attending such meetings.

-ARTICLE 15 - HEALTH AND SAFETY COMMITTEE
+ARTICLE 15 - HEALTH AND SAFETY

-15.01 A health and safety committee will be established, as needed, to address matters concerning safe work conditions and practices and to maintain a co-operative effort for the safety of the workforce.
-Meeting notes will record the business of each meeting, and copies will be distributed as the Committee determines.
+- 15.01 As required by Occupational Health and Safety (OHS), for any work site with twenty (20) or more workers on a project lasting ninety (90) days or more, a health and safety committee must be established to address matters concerning safe work conditions and practices and to maintain a co-operative effort for the safety of the workforce.
+Meeting notes will record the business of each meeting, and copies will be distributed as the Committee determines. - 15.02 The Employer and the Union will each appoint representatives to the Committee.

-- 15.02 The Employer and the Union will each appoint representatives to the Committee. - 15.03 The Employer will make practicable provisions for the safety and health of its employees during the hours of their employment.
+- 15.03 The Employer will make practicable provisions for the safety and health of its employees during the hours of their employment.
 Such provisions will be made known to all employees at the time of hire. - 15.04 The Union undertakes to give full support to these objectives by promoting safety consciousness and a personal sense of responsibility among the employees. - 15.05 It is the intent of the parties to have working conditions that are safe and healthy. - 15.06 An employee who is injured on the job during working hours and is required to leave for treatment for such injury will receive payment for the remainder of their shift. - 15.07 An employee who is injured on the job and who requires transportation from the work site to a local physician or hospital will receive such transportation provided for by the Employer.
-Should an employee require hospitalization for a period of more than one (1) week the Employer will provide transportation to an available facility near the employee's home within Canada at no cost to the employee, provided such transportation costs are not paid by private insurance or a provincial health care plan.
+Should an employee require hospitalization for a period of more than one (1) week the Employer will provide transportation to an available facility near the employee's home within Canada at no cost to the employee, provided such transportation costs are not paid by private insurance or a provincial health care plan. - 15.08 In compliance with Alberta legislation under the WCB Act, the Employer will continue to remit Health and Welfare premiums to the Union for employees who are on an approved WCB claim and are either absent from work or on modified duty.
+Premiums must continue for up to one year following the date of the accident or injury provided the claim continues.
+When a WCB claim is accepted the Employer must notify the CLAC Benefits Team, who will then provide a directive to the Employer with the appropriate payments.
+An hourly premium or a flat monthly fee (direct pay) model may be used in order to cover the monthly premium for the relevant plan at minimum.